CosmWasm/docs-deprecated/docs/intro/rust-basics.md

 rustup target add wasm32-unknown-unknown --toolchain nightly
 ```

 For those new to rust, the `stable` channel comes out every 6 weeks with a stable release (as of 27.
-Novemeber 2019 it is 1.39).
+November 2019 it is 1.39).
 The `nightly` channel is the bleeding edge and not only is it a version or two ahead (for testing), but it allows some extra unstable features, whose APIs may change.
 For compiling `wasm`, you will want to use `stable`.
-For running integration tests, the implementation of gas metering for the wasmer VM requires nightly, so you will want to use that, or choose to disable metering with feature flags (more below).
+For running integration tests, the implementation of gas metering for the [Wasmer](https://wasmer.io) VM requires nightly, so you will want to use that, or choose to disable metering with feature flags (more below).

 ## Compiling and Testing an Existing Contract